chillydesign/bellavista/README.md

-#  Bella Vista Theme For Grumes by Webfactor
+#  Bella Vista Theme by Webfactor